Andrey Feuerverger: Brief Bio

 He has always had broad research interests primarily (but not exclusively) in statistical theory and applications, and has authored over fifty refereed scientific publications.
 He has also taught a wide variety of courses in statistics at every imaginable level and class size.

-In recent years he has immersed himself fully in the splendours of analytic and probabilistic number theory (not to mention its connections to probability theory, as well as to statistics) and has spent the last 10-15 years on a major project in this area.
-Stay tuned for an important upcoming announcement!
+More recently he has immersed himself fully in the splendours of analytic and probabilistic number theory (not to mention its connections to probability theory, as well as to statistics) and has spent some 15 years on a major writing and research project culminating in the book Randomness and the Riemann Hypothesis: Probability, Statistics, and the Primes, by Andrey Feuerverger and Greg Martin.
+American Mathematical Society, 2026, 446+xiii pages.
+For the Table of Contents and Preface, click here.